Ayush-1204/DLCV_Project/Bharat_Textile_Net/README.md

 | label | Textile pattern category |
 | source | Website or archive where image was obtained |
 | license | Usage license (where available) |

 ---

-# Annotation Strategy

-To ensure annotation quality, a structured annotation protocol was followed.

-### Step 1 — Reference Guidelines
-Each class was defined using **reference images and short visual descriptions**.

-### Step 2 — Multi-Annotator Validation
-The first **100 images were labeled by multiple annotators** to check consistency and agreement.

-### Step 3 — Rule Refinement
-Disagreements were discussed and class definitions refined.

-### Step 4 — Distributed Annotation
-Remaining images were divided among team members for labeling.

----